Parks as Classrooms – Muir Woods National Monument

 About

-Parks as Classrooms – Muir Woods National Monument includes historic inquiry, environmental science, and inquiry-based park programs that connect classroom preparation, a national park field session, and classroom assessments.
-Students may also take part in a self-guided inquiry-based journey that uses a teacher-led program with materials and activities curated and provided by the park’s education team, including the self-guided program “Rings, Ripples and Echoes,” where students navigate through the Redwood Creek Watershed of Muir Woods.
+Parks as Classrooms – Muir Woods National Monument includes historic inquiry, environmental science, inquiry-based park programs, classroom preparation, a national park field session, classroom assessments, and a self-guided inquiry-based journey.
+The program offers a self-guided experience called “Rings, Ripples and Echoes,” which is teacher-led using materials and activities curated and provided by the park’s education team.
+In “Rings, Ripples, and Echoes,” students navigate through the Redwood Creek Watershed of Muir Woods on a self-guided inquiry-based journey.

 • Ages: 8–18 years old

-• Schedule: Self-guided programs are available Monday through Friday.
+• Schedule: Self-guided programs are available Monday through Friday for educational groups that qualify for the Academic Fee Waiver.

 • Price: Muir Woods collects entrance fees for visitors that are 16 years of age and older.
 Children 15 years of age and under may enter for free.